 Make sure to have your child try on shoes with socks or tights, if that is how they will be worn, in order to ensure a proper fit.

-Foot & Ankle Associates provides a variety of foot care and assistance in caring for your child’s foot and ankle pain.
+Vargas Foot & Ankle Specialists provides a variety of foot care and assistance in caring for your child’s foot and ankle pain.